Quantization, dequantization, and distinguished states: Aspects of geometric quantization

 \begin{definition} Let $( \mathcal{M}, \omega )$ be an $2 N$-dimensional real symplectic manifold and $\mathcal{L}_{\hbar} \to \mathcal{M}$ a quantization bundle.
-A (complex) \defof{polarization} is a subbundle $P \subset ( \mathrm{T} \mathcal{M} )^{\Complex}$ that is involutive, $X, Y \in \Gamma( P ) \implies [ X, Y ] \in \Gamma( P )$, and maximally isotropic (Lagrangian), $\forall X, Y \in \Gamma( P ): \omega( X, Y ) = 0$ and $\forall x \in \mathcal{M}: \dim_{\Complex} P_{x} = N$.
-We say that a section $\psi \in \Gamma( \mathcal{M}, \mathcal{L}_{\hbar} )$ is \defof{polarized} if $\forall X \in \Gamma( P ): \nabla_{\hbar, X} \psi = 0$.
+A (complex) \defof{polarization} is a subbundle $P \subset ( \mathrm{T} \mathcal{M} )^{\mathbb{C}}$ that is involutive, $X, Y \in \varGamma( P ) \implies [ X, Y ] \in \varGamma( P )$, and maximally isotropic (Lagrangian), $\forall X, Y \in \varGamma( P ): \omega( X, Y ) = 0$ and $\forall x \in \mathcal{M}: \dim_{\mathbb{C}} P_{x} = N$.
+We say that a section $\psi \in \varGamma( \mathcal{M}, \mathcal{L}_{\hbar} )$ is \defof{polarized} if $\forall X \in \varGamma( P ): \nabla_{\hbar, X} \psi = 0$.
 The \defof{physical Hilbert space} $\mathcal{H}_{\hbar}$ is constructed from polarized sections of $\mathcal{L}_{\hbar}$. \end{definition}

-For a K\"ahler manifold (a symplectic manifold with a compatible complex structure, $J$), the \defof{K\"ahler polarization} is the subbundle on which $J$ has eigenvalue $-\i$, and the polarized sections are precisely the holomorphic sections.
+For a K\"ahler manifold (a symplectic manifold with a compatible complex structure, $J$), the \defof{K\"ahler polarization} is the subbundle on which $J$ has eigenvalue $-\mathrm{i}$, and the polarized sections are precisely the holomorphic sections.
 Compact K\"ahler manifolds have been studied before, see \cite{1994BordemannMeinrenkenSchlichenmaier,2001KarabegovSchlichenmaier,2010Schlichenmaier}.

-For the more general case of a symplectic manifold without pre-defined complex structure, we will consider an alternative construction of the physical Hilbert space from the spectrum of a Laplace operator in \autoref{sec:QuantizationRiemannManifold}.
+For the more general case of a symplectic manifold without pre-defined complex structure, we will consider an alternative construction of the physical Hilbert space from the spectrum of a Laplace operator in \Sref{sec:VectorSpace.GeometricQuantization}.

-\subsection{(Berezin-)Toeplitz Quantization and Dequantization}
+\subsection{(Berezin-)Toeplitz quantization and dequantization}

-For a given symplectic manifold $( \mathcal{M}, \omega )$, suppose that a Hilbert subspace $\mathcal{H}_{\hbar} \subset \Lp{2}( \mathcal{M}, \mathcal{L}_{\hbar} )$ has been constructed.
+For a given symplectic manifold $( \mathcal{M}, \omega )$, suppose that a Hilbert subspace $\mathcal{H}_{\hbar} \subset \mathrm{L}^2( \mathcal{M}, \mathcal{L}_{\hbar} )$ has been constructed.
 Let

 be the projector to this Hilbert space.
 With the given Hilbert space $\mathcal{H}_{\hbar}$, we also obtain a quantization map \cite{1981deMonvelGuillemin}.

 \begin{definition} The \defof{(Berezin-)Toeplitz quantization} map $T_{\hbar}$ assigns a bounded operator on the Hilbert space $\mathcal{H}_{\hbar}$ to every classical observable,